soffes/blog/published/2009-07-22-cocoa-makes-it-easy/cocoa-makes-it-easy.markdown

+---
-# Cocoa Makes It Easy
+title: Cocoa Makes It Easy
+categories: development ios objective-c
+---

 So today I was wondering how to get the user's time zone on the iPhone.
 So I googled it up.
 I found a [forum thread](http://www.iphonedevsdk.com/forum/iphone-sdk-development/13234-how-get-time-zone.html) that said look at `NSTimeZone`.
 Easy enough.